User Feedback: Top Tips for Product Developers

 Then you see that this new feature is in development.
 One day, you wake up and see a changelog update – it’s now live!
 How amazing would that feel?

-This is the exact feeling you can give to your customers.
+This is the exact feeling you can give to your customers, which is the feedback loop working exactly as it should

 Now, let’s explore some use cases for the different types of feedback you’re collecting.